hackingmaterials/rocketsled/docs/_sources/basic.rst.txt

    :alt: basic_viz

 Great!
-We just ran 10 optimization loops using the default optimization procedure, minimizing our objective function workflow (just :code:`SumTask()` in this case.
+We just ran 10 optimization loops using the default optimization procedure, minimizing our objective function workflow (just :code:`SumTask()` in this case).
 See the :doc:`guide </guide>` to see the full capabilities of OptTask, the :doc:`advanced tutorial </advanced>`, or the examples in the :code:`/examples` directory.